 This lets you have an old event up come in without building complex offline pipelines that perfectly partition your events by event timestamps.
 With this offset, even if your offline data pipeline produces segments with a maximum timestamp, Pinot will not use the offline dataset for that last chunk of segments.
 The expectation is if you process offline the next time-range of data, your data pipeline will include any late events.

 It might seem odd that segments are not strictly time-partitioned, unlike similar systems such as Apache Druid.
 This allows real-time ingestion to consume out-of-order events.
-Even though segments are not strictly time-partitioned, Pinot will still index, prune, and query segments intelligently by time intervals for the performance of hybrid tables and time-filtered data.
+Even though segments are not strictly time-partitioned, Pinot will still index, prune, and query segments intelligently by time-intervals to for performance of hybrid tables and time-filtered data.